If you are planning to do some WWOOFing with us at The Organic Learning Center,

 The normal schedule is:

-There are some volunteers who don’t fit into the two previous categories.
-They come to kind of get into the Zen of organic farming and they want quiet time alone with the plants, soil and maybe the animals.
-In other words while some volunteers ask to be paired with a student who is very conversational, other volunteers asked to be paired with a student who is an introvert.
+While most volunteers enjoy socializing with the students, there are some volunteers who come to kind of get into the Zen of organic farming and they want quiet time alone with the plants, soil and maybe the animals.
+In other words, while some volunteers ask to be paired with a student who is conversational, other volunteers asked to be paired with a student who is an introvert.

 Bottom line: this is not a cookie-cutter kind of program but instead tailored to the interest of volunteers.